ltgcgo/docs/src/track-me/README.md

 # Track me, senpai!
 Exploiting reverse psychology to convince people switch to privacy-friendly browsers.
-Uses a combination of server-side detection of cookie storage.
+Uses a combination of server-side detection and cookie storage.

 ## Usage
-Just deploy the page and appropriate detection method.
+Just deploy the page and the appropriate detection method.

 ### Server-side detection
 Server-side detection should not breach any privacy law, as the visitor is already supplying every possible information to the server.